| Joe

 expectation that the invisible heat radiating from his home

+was private.
 Joe was handed a five year mandatory minimum sentence for

 growing his medicine.
 In prison, they did not give him his